Crypto Taxes Explained in June 2025

 Paying for Goods or Services With Crypto

-There’s a lot of misinformation online about using crypto to pay for goods or services and the tax implications that follow.
+There’s a lot of misinformation online about using crypto to pay for goods or services, and the tax implications that follow.
 As mentioned earlier, the IRS considers crypto profits as realized once the crypto is used, not just when sold or exchanged.
+In effect, crypto changing hands likely triggers a taxable event.

-When you spend crypto, it triggers a tax event based on the price when acquired versus when spent.
+When you spend crypto, it triggers a taxable event based on the price when acquired versus when spent.
 Whether or not tax needs to be paid depends on the original and disposal prices.

 For example:

-- This transfer of 0.1 BTC to the airline counts as a disposal in the eyes of the IRS.
+• The IRS sees this transfer of 0.1 BTC to the airline as a disposal.

-It’s important to keep adequate records of all transactions for accurate tax reporting.
+It’s important to keep detailed records of all crypto transactions for accurate tax reporting.

 Crypto Mining

-Crypto mining is another area that will be taxed.
+Crypto mining rewards are also taxable.
 Just like DeFi rewards, such as staking or yield farming, crypto mining is considered income.
-Income from mining cryptocurrency is taxed as ordinary income.
+Mining rewards from mining cryptocurrency are taxed as ordinary income.
 The tax is based on the value of the coins at the time you receive them.

 For example, imagine that in the first week, you mine 1 BTC, which is worth $40,000.
 You must report this $40,000 as part of your income for the year.
 Remember, this doesn’t mean you’ve made $40,000 clear because mining often has high costs.